sebastienrousseau/sebastienrousseau.github.io/_posts/projects.md

 [07]: https://hshlib.one/ "Hash (HSH), a Quantum-Resistant Cryptographic Hash Library"
 [08]: http://docs.libmake.com/ "A code generator to reduce repetitive tasks and build high-quality Rust libraries"
 [09]: https://dttlib.one/ "DateTime (DTT) Rust Library: Parse & Format Dates with Ease"
-[10]: http://doc.vrdlib.one/ "A Rust library for generating high-quality random numbers based on the Mersenne Twister algorithm"
+[10]: https://vrdlib.com/ "Random (VRD) Rust library: A Rust library for generating high-quality random numbers based on the Mersenne Twister algorithm"
 [11]: https://doc.cmnlib.one/cmn/ "Common (CMN) Rust Library: A modern, fast, and user-friendly library that makes it easy to access a wide range of mathematical and cryptographic constants"
 [12]: http://minifunctions.com/ "Highly performant utility and wrapper functions library for Rust"
 [13]: https://github.com/sebastienrousseau/crypto-service "The Crypto Service Suite is a set of products that delivers common crypto functions"